HTLC Member Honors Parents With Gifts for Children

 “My father was able to leave money for his five children,” Schoenecker says.
 “When we received it, I encouraged my siblings to follow our parents’ example and tithe the money.
 It was a really fun thing to do!
 I got to think about where I wanted this money to go.”

-Why Do We Give Dolls?
+Why Dolls?

 Jen and Derek Woodgate founded cuddle+kind in September 2015 after watching a documentary about the impact of hunger on developing children around the world.
 To date, they have given over 7.5 million meals to kids in need in 66 countries.
 Their goal is to provide 1 million meals each year.
 The Woodgates are particularly interested in helping female children.